OWASP/threat-dragon/dev-notes.md

 ~/threat-dragon> npm run start
 ```
 The webapp can now be run as normal and tested by navigating in a browser to http://localhost:3000/ .
-If changes are made to the core files then (depending on the changes) need to rebuild using
+If changes are made to the core files, then to see them in the webapp (depending on the changes) need to rebuild using
 command `npm run build` in core directory and then webapp directory:
 ```
 ~/threat-dragon> cd node_modules/owasp-threat-dragon-core